junxit/us-congress-bills-115/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Mining School Enhancement Act”.
+This Act may be cited as the “Mining Schools Enhancement Act”.

 ## § 2.
 Support for mining schools